videogular/videogular/README.md

 * **Extendable through plugins**: Thanks to our API you can develop your own plugins.
 * **Theme based**: Customize it with your own themes and change between them on the fly.
 * **Native fullscreen support**: Enjoy with native fullscreen support for Chrome, Firefox, Safari, iOS and Chrome for Android.
 * **Mobile support**: Videogular can detect mobile devices to show/hide components in case that aren't supported.
-Also, you could use it in your responsive websites, Videogular will fit in your container when you don't set vg-width and vg-height and will maintain proportions always.
+Also, you could use it in your responsive websites, Videogular will always scale to fit its container.

 ## Third-party plugins